SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 DNS has a variety of use cases in OpenStack infrastructures.
 For basic egress traffic, it is used to enable proper connectivity for customer virtual machines to the outside world by offering DNS servers to them.
 For internal connectivity and discoverability between cloud resources, DNS is used to make virtual machines addressable via their name within tenant networks.
-DNS can also be used to publish DNS records for virtual machines that have external connectivity by integrating and using the OpenStack Designate service.
+DNS can also be used to publish DNS records for virtual machines that have external connectivity by integrating and using the OpenStack DNS v2 API, e.g. by integrating the Designate service.

-### Glossary
+## Terminology

 | Term | Meaning |
 |---|---|